openfaas/faasd/README.md

 * [faasd - lightweight Serverless for your Raspberry Pi](https://blog.alexellis.io/faasd-for-lightweight-serverless/)

+### Using private repos

+To use private image repos, `~/.docker/config.json` needs to be copied to `/var/lib/faasd/.docker/config.json`.

 ### Manual / developer instructions

 See [here for manual / developer instructions](docs/DEV.md)